alejandr088/holbertonschool-simple_shell/README.md

 <details>
 <summary><h3>Features</h3></summary>
-The simple shell provides the following features:
+<b>The simple shell provides the following features:</b>
 Displaying a prompt and waiting for the user to enter a command Executing commands entered by the user
 Handling errors, such as command not found
 Handling the EOF "end of file" condition (Ctrl+D)

-The following features are not implemented in the simple shell:
+<b>The following features are not implemented in the simple shell:</b>
 Handling special characters such as ", ', `, , *, &, #
+Handling exit function.
-Moving the cursor
+Moving the cursor.
+Some other advanced functions.
 </details>

 <details>
 <summary><h3>Files</h3></summary>
-The following files are included in this repository:
+<b>The following files are included in this repository:</b>

 [README.md](#README.md): This file, providing documentation for the simple shell.